-Before we continue on with our list of best budget-friendly devices, we have to understand what specifically are we looking for in a machine that could handle heavy loads.
+Before we continue with our list of best budget-friendly video editing laptops, we have to understand what specifically are we looking for in a machine that could handle heavy loads.

 The processor is the first thing that comes to mind and it must be remembered that it be at least a quad-core one to be able to handle all the editing and rendering work.

-The second issue is of Ram and the minimum that you need is 8GB but even if you get 8GB at your initial purchase, we would recommend you to increase that up to 16GB whenever you get the chance.
+The second issue is RAM and the minimum that you need is 8GB but even if you get 8GB at your initial purchase, we would recommend you increase that up to 16GB whenever you get the chance.

-The display panel is also an issue when scouting for a laptop capable of editing 4k videos hence the need for a UHD 4K Display Panel comprising of 3240 x 2160 pixels.
+The display panel is also an issue when scouting for the best video editing laptop for 4k clips hence the need for a UHD 4K Display Panel comprising 3240 x 2160 pixels.
 Although, an FHD (1080P) can be utilized for editing 4k clips but the process is complex and rather unpleasing.
-Moreover, a powerful display screen can show you the original colors while editing.
+Moreover, a powerful HD display screen can show you the original colors while editing.
 This just makes the post-processing work much easier.

-The storage also plays an important part when doing vigorous tasks such as editing 4k videos.
-The Solid State Drive (SSD) is much superior to conventional Hard Disk Drive (HDD) because of faster loading time and the fact that it can access data much faster than a spinning hard disk and also security encryptions of data are better on SSD.
-In addition to that, the application and window boot up times on SDD are much faster compared to the conventional Hard Disk Drive.
+The storage and memory department of a device also play an important part when doing vigorous tasks such as editing 4k videos.
+The Solid State Drive (SSD) is much superior to conventional Hard Disk Drive (HDD) because of its faster loading time and the fact that it can access data much faster than a spinning hard disk also security encryptions of data are better on SSD.
+In addition to that, the application and window boot-up times on SDD are much faster compared to the conventional Hard Disk Drive.

 Minimum specifications for mainstream editing software

-Now lets talk about some of the minimum specifications required for mainstream editing software.
-Below, we have mentioned a few editing applications and given a brief description of minimum specifications required to run the respected editing application on Laptops.
+Now let’s talk about some of the minimum specifications required for mainstream editing software.
+Below, we have mentioned a few video editing apps and given a brief description of the minimum specifications required to run the respected editing application on video editing Laptops.

 Adobe Premiere Pro

-Adobe Premiere is one of the most commonly used software among the video editing community.
+Adobe Premiere is one of the most commonly used video editing suites used by professional video editors.
 The minimum CPU requirements for this program are an Intel 6th Gen or AMD FX processor.
 At least 8GB of Ram will be required with 2GB of VRAM supplied by a graphics card.

-Resolve is also a widely used video editing software but unlike Premiere, this software’s demands for power are somewhat aggressive.
+Resolve is also a widely used and one of the best video editing software but unlike Premiere, this software’s demands for power are somewhat aggressive.
 Now, you can make do with a quad-core CPU but the main difference resides in memory and video memory (VRAM).
 It’ll work with 16GB of Ram but for 4k, the minimum specified is 16GB.
 The minimum VRAM for 4k is 8GB.
-So, it must be noted that the devices at the very end of our list might not be able to utilize this program to its fullest.
+So, it must be noted that the laptops for video editing at the very end of our list might not be able to utilize this program to their fullest.

 Now, it must be kept in mind here that Final Cut is exclusive software for Apple devices, hence the only device in our budget and list is a single MacBook.
 Nevertheless, it’ll work with 4GB of Ram and 256MB of VRAM, this is only possible because the software is highly optimized to work on Apple products.

-The following are the top 10 budget-friendly laptops best suited for 4k video editing that we recommend:
+The following are the top 10 budget video editing laptops best suited for 4k video editing that we recommend:

 Surface Book 2: